 Even if people understand the changes and cycle of addiction and how it changes the brain, they cannot stop on their own.
 The brain is dependent on drugs or alcohol, so a person needs to commit to recovery to change his or her lifestyle.
 When in treatment, a person’s brain needs to be re-trained to function normally, without toxic substances.
 It will take time for the brain to re-adjust to a sober, healthy lifestyle.

-At Corner Canyon Recovery, we focus on the Gut-Brain connection to restore adequate levels of serotonin and dopamine in the brain.
+At Corner Canyon Health Centers, we focus on the Gut-Brain connection to restore adequate levels of serotonin and dopamine in the brain.
 It’s our top priority to heal the brain after someone has suffered from addiction.

 Effects of Addiction on the Body